gerlichlab/Batty_et_al_EMBO.J_2003/README.md

 ### (c)

 ### (e)
-Calculation of the percentage of split cohesin (SCC1) axes in ΔWAPL G2 cells treated with control (16 nM) or Sororin (0.75 nM or 16 nM).
+Calculation of the percentage of split cohesin (SCC1) axes in ΔWAPL G2 cells treated with control (16 nM) or Sororin (0.75 nM or 16 nM) siRNAs.
 Line profiles were drawn along cohesin or condensin axes and the percentage of split axis segments along the total axis length then calculated on a per cell basis.

 The Fiji script used to measure the segment length of axes can be found here: [notebook]().

 The notebooks used to group and sort the data, and calculate the percentage of split axes per cell for each condition can be found here: [notebook]().

 ## Figure EV9 - scsHi-C contact probability curves